mxsurft/alx-pre_course/README.md

-echo "This is amazing right now"
+echo 'This is amazing right now'